SnkSynthesis/deadline-dodge/speed-logic/README.md

 This circuitry controls the speed of the [lfsr-decoder-logic](../lfsr-decoder-logic/) and, in turn, how fast the rocks fall in the game.
 It is a modular feature that introduces three distinct speed levels.

-When the player survives for a set amount of time without triggering any collision (i.e., without losing), the speed logic increases the speed at which rocks spawn and fall and making the game progressively harder.
+As the game goes forward, the logic increases the speed at which rocks spawn and fall and making the game progressively harder.

 ## Operation